-Zowe is an open source project created to host technologies that benefit the Z platform from all members of the Z community (Integrated Software Vendors, System Integrators and z/OS consumers).
+Zowe is an integrated and extensible open source framework for z/OS.
 Zowe, like Mac OS or Windows, comes with a set of APIs and OS capabilities that applications build on and also includes some applications out of the box.

 Zowe offers modern interfaces to interact with z/OS and allows you to work with z/OS in a way that is similar to what you experience on cloud platforms today.
 You can use these interfaces as delivered or through plug-ins and extensions that are created by clients or third-party vendors.